igorkry/tnt4j-streams/README.md

    * `WMQ` (O)
    * `Ws` (O)
    * `MsOffice` (O)
+   * `Samples` (O)

 (M) marked modules are mandatory, (O) marked modules - optional.

-All optional modules (extentions) depends to `core` module and can't be build and run without it.
+All optional modules (extensions) depends to `core` module and can't be build and run without it.

 If You want to build and use optional modules, uncomment those in root TNT4J-Streams `pom.xml` file.
 I.e. to use `WMQ` module uncomment `tnt4j-streams-wmq` module.

+NOTE: `Samples` module provides no additional features to TNT4J streaming framework.
+It contains only streams API use samples.

 ## Requirements
 * JDK 1.6+